lakshaymathur/COWIN_Notification/README.md

 Variables and usage:

-district: a district code.
-Refer to districts.txt file to find your district code.
+**district**: a district code.
+Refer to **districts** file to find your district code.
-date_range: define for which weeks you want to search appoitments.
+**date_range**: define for which weeks you want to search appoitments.
 01-05-2021 means the week from 01-05-2021 to 07-05-2021
-polling_rate: is defined in seconds(recommended: >20s).
+**polling_rate**: is defined in seconds(**recommended: >20s**).
 How often one would want to search.
 Please don't keep it very low as this is a public API for public welfare.
 Do not put any unecessary load on these APIs.
 I will not be responsible for anything which happens if you don't heed this warning.